Skálholt: History

 Skálholt was, through eight centuries, one of the most important places in Iceland.
 A bishopric was established in Skálholt in 1056.
 Until 1785, it was one of Iceland's two episcopal sees, along with Hólar, making it a cultural and political center.
 Iceland's first official school, Skálholtsskóli /is/ (now Reykjavík Gymnasium, MR), was founded at Skálholt in 1056 to educate clergy.
 In 1992 the seminary in Skálholt was re-instituted under the old name and now serves as the education and information center of the Church of Iceland.

 Throughout the Middle Ages there was significant activity in Skálholt; alongside the bishop's office, the cathedral, and the school, there was extensive farming, a smithy, and, while Catholicism lasted, a monastery.
 Along with dormitories and quarters for teachers and servants, the town made up a sizable gathering of structures.
 Adam of Bremen, writing circa 1075, described Skálholt (Scaldholz) as the "largest city" in Iceland.
 First the diocese of Skálholt was a suffragan of the Archdiocese of Hamburg-Bremen.
 When in 1104 the Diocese of Lund was elevated to an archdiocese, Lund became the metropolitan of Skálholt, and in 1153 Skálholt became a part of the province of Nidaros.

 Continuing as the episcopal see after the Reformation to Lutheranism, the end of Catholicism in Iceland was marked in 1550 when the last Catholic bishop, Jón Arason of Hólar, was executed in Skálholt along with his two sons.
 The sacred reliquary of St. Thorlac (sixth bishop of Skálholt) was maintained at the cathedral until it too was destroyed in 1550, when his mortal remains were strewn about the cathedral grounds.

+The partial expropriation of the bishopric's properties during the transition to Lutheranism had severe socio-economic consequences, directly contributing to the breakdown of Icelandic poor relief (see Reformation in Iceland).

 Although no longer episcopal sees, Skálholt and Hólar are still the cathedra of the Church of Iceland's two suffragan bishops, and therefore the old cathedrals still serve as such.

 Skálholt also receives many visitors each year.
 Hospitality is a branch of Skálholtsskóli's work and visitors can stay in its dormitories, single rooms, and cottages.
 Many cultural events such as concerts are held in Skálholt.
 Foremost of these is the Summer Concerts program in July, in which prominent classical musicians, choirs and other musicians are invited to perform.